ferrucc-io/ferruccio/content/posts/friendcatchers.md

 They’ve now been working on [Typefully](https://typefully.com) and [Mailbrew](https://mailbrew.com).
 Each product they build they keep having more and more success.

 Fabrizio and Francesco aren’t the only people I’ve heard this story form.
-When I was working at Intercom, I met [Davey](https://twitter.com/daveyheuser), the creator of Iconjar.
+When I was working at Intercom, I met [Davey](https://twitter.com/daveyheuser), the creator of [Iconjar](https://geticonjar.com/).

-He’s been working with [Curtis](https://twitter.com/curthard89) for 5 years and they’ve never met in all the years they’ve been working on Iconjar.
+He’s been working with [Curtis](https://twitter.com/curthard89) for 5 years and they’ve never met in person.

 ## Friend catchers